Eyelid Malformation Surgery in Las Vegas for Growth Removal

 A pterygium is a painless, non-cancerous growth of the conjunctiva, the lining that covers the white part of the eye.
 This may grow on the cornea, which covers the iris, the colored part of the eye.
 It usually begins at the nasal side of the eye and can be red, pink, white, yellow, or gray.
 Patients first notice the condition because of the appearance of a lesion on their eye or dry, itchy irritation, tearing, or redness.
 If you notice these, let Siems LASIK & Eye Centers know; our eyelid malformation surgery in Las Vegas, NV, Henderson, NV, or Temecula, CA could be just what you need.

 When confined only to the conjunctiva, a pterygium is called a pinguecula.
 The name changes as it extends to the cornea, and it can eventually lead to impaired vision.
 We diagnose the condition after a thorough medical examination of the eyes.
-A slit-lamp examination allows our physician to examine the cornea, iris, and lens to confirm diagnosis.
+A slit-lamp examination allows our physician to examine the cornea, iris, and lens to confirm the diagnosis.

 While the sources are not entirely known, the main culprit is believed to be exposure to UV light.
 Other suspected causes include living in a dry, dusty, and windy environment.
 People who live near the equator or play water sports like surfing and fishing are more likely to develop pterygium.

 Prolonged exposure to these conditions causes the conjunctiva to thicken and the eye to become red and irritated.
 Collagen in the eye begins to deteriorate, and so it weakens.
 Studies show that there may also be a genetic predisposition, with a higher prevalence occurring in men.

 In severe cases, it may grow over the pupil and limit vision.
 Symptoms include:

 - Tissue in the inner or outer corner of the eye